louis-terrats/myRIOMAR_dev/README.md

 ├── _3_plume_detection/        # Detect river plumes and analyze morphology
 ├── _4_X11_analysis/           # Time series decomposition (X11 method)
 ├── _5_Figures_for_article/    # Reproducible figure generation for a publication led by David Doxaran.
-├── utils.R                    # R utilities (requires R installed)
+├── _99_common/                # R and Python utilities common to all modules ├── main.py                    # Execution script of package functions
 ```

 ---

-## 🛠 Requirements
+## 📚 Usage

-Make sure the following are installed:

-- Python ≥ 3.8
-- Packages listed in requirements.txt
-- R (used for some post-processing steps, mainly plotting)
+All the work can be done with the 'main.py' script.

+This script will be cleaned up in the coming weeks, to make it easier to use.

 ---